Plugins in Dataiku DSS¶

 Before starting any of the tutorials, you’ll need a new dev plugin.
 You can create a new plugin for each tutorial, or use the same plugin for all of them.
 To create a dev plugin:

-- From the application menu, choose Plugins Development.
+- From the application menu, choose Plugins, then click Development.

-- Give an identifier to your plugin, like
+- In New plugin, type an identifier for your plugin, such as

 Now that we have a skeleton for a plugin, we can add some components to it.

 A plugin is made of a number of components.
 Each component is a single kind of object in Dataiku DSS, such as a dataset, recipe, or webapp.

 These tutorials walk through development of different types of components.